Jan van de Streek

 Professor Tax Law

-Jan van de Streek is professor of Tax Law, research coordinator of the Tax Law department and member of the faculty research board of the E.M.
+Jan van de Streek is Professor of Tax Law, Research Coordinator at the Department of Tax Law and a member of the Faculty Research Board of the E.M.
 Meijers Institute.

-Jan van de Streek is professor of Tax Law, research coordinator of the Tax Law department and member of the faculty research board of the E.M.
+Jan van de Streek is Professor of Tax Law, Research Coordinator at the Department of Tax Law and a member of the Faculty Research Board of the E.M.
 Meijers Institute.
 The full CV of Jan van de Streek can be downloaded here.

 Van de Streek studied tax economics and business economics at Erasmus University Rotterdam (2002) as well as tax law at Leiden University (cum laude, 2002).
-In 2008 he obtained his doctorate from the University of Amsterdam with a thesis on the (cross-border) reorganization of legal entities.
-From 2003 to 2020, he worked at the University of Amsterdam, most recently as professor of tax law at the Faculty of Law and as program director of the bachelor Fiscal Economics at the Faculty of Economics and Business Administration.
-On January 1, 2021, he was appointed Professor of Tax Law at Leiden University.
+In 2008 he obtained his doctorate from the University of Amsterdam with a thesis on the (cross-border) reorganisation of legal entities.
+From 2003 to 2020, he worked at the University of Amsterdam, most recently as professor of tax law at the Faculty of Law and as programme director of the bachelor's in Fiscal Economics at the Faculty of Economics and Business Administration.
+On 1 January 2021, he was appointed Professor of Tax Law at Leiden University.
 In addition to his academic career, Van de Streek was employed at Ernst & Young Tax Advisers from 2003-2013 and at Loyens & Loeff from 2014-2017.
 Van de Streek is a member of the European Association of Tax Law Professors (EATLP).

-Van de Streek lectures the following courses Introduction to Tax Law, Direct Taxes I, Corporate Income Tax and Corporate Tax Policy.
-He is the author of a study book including more than hundred case studies on corporate income taxation.
+Van de Streek lectures the following courses: Introduction to Tax Law, Direct Taxes I, Corporate Income Tax and Corporate Tax Policy.
+He is the author of a study book including more than 100 case studies on corporate income taxation.

 Committees, hearings, etc.

-Van de Streek regularly serves as an expert for a variety of politicians at home and abroad, investigative journalists and a wide range of civil society organizations on tax issues.
-Together with Felix Peppelenbosch he is the initiator of the Foundation for Fiscal Debate which aims to narrow the gap between politics, science, citizens and business in the area of taxation.
+Van de Streek regularly serves as an expert for a variety of politicians at home and abroad, investigative journalists and a wide range of civil society organisations on tax issues.
+Together with Felix Peppelenbosch, he is the initiator of the Foundation for Fiscal Debate which aims to narrow the gap between politics, science, citizens, and business in the area of taxation.

 - Organiseren van fiscale cursussen voor fiscalisten